Review Article - Imaging in Medicine (2010) Volume 2, Issue 1

 Financial & competing interests disclosure

-The authors have received grant funding in the past from the NIH (R01 HL073401, P01 HL072262, R01 HL61851 and R01 HL56874), which has supported some of the work reviewed in this manuscript.
+GK von Schulthess has a consulting agreement with GE Health Care and is a minority shareholder of Timaq medical imaging Ltd, Zurich, Switzerland.
 The authors have no other relevant affiliations or financial involvement with any organization or entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript apart from those disclosed.

 No writing assistance was utilized in the production of this manuscript.